quickwit-oss/tantivy/README.md

 # Non-features

 - Distributed search is out of the scope of tantivy.
+That being said, tantivy is meant as a library upon which one could build a distributed search.
+Serializable/mergeable collector state for instance, are within the scope of tantivy.

 # Supported OS and compiler